Growing Sugar Snap Peas | 7 Tips for Healthy Plants

 The added nitrogen encourages the pea plant to grow taller and greener all along the stem.
 Once the sugar snap pea plant reaches a certain height and a certain age, it’s going to set flowers regardless of how much phosphorus you have or not and that’s the miracle behind peas.

-You don’t want the sugar snap peas plants in the hot gleaming sun all day long because they will fry and believe it or not, pea plants don’t need that much sun.
+You don’t want the sugar snap peas plants in the hot gleaming sun all day long because they will fry and believe it or not, peas don’t need that much sun.

 You can grow them in about 5 to 6 hours of full sun.
-Sugar snap pea plants will even do well in as little as 4-5 hours.
+Sugar snap peas will even do well in as little as 4-5 hours.

 Too much sunlight will cause the bottoms to start turning yellow and brown.
 At this point, hey can’t uptake water and it’s going to kill the top soft slowly.

 5- Watering Best Practices for Growing Sugar Snap Peas

 It’s not like a plant whereas the plant grows, the stem grows as well to adjust for the amount of water uptake.

 The stem will always be the same diameter, so you have to give it lots of water.

 Middle of the road pH levels are best for snap peas, so 7.0 neutral levels are best.
 Don’t go too acidic or too alkaline.

 You can measure the pH levels by having your soil tested each year.
 We recommend to do it when you first start a garden and maybe every 2-3 years after that.

 Generally, though adding a good amount of compost each year before planting will usually level the playing field and buffer the soil pH.

 You may need to amend your soil if you have hard compact soil.
 Your pea plant may only grow a foot and will never fruit.

 This step ensures that the roots are going to go straight down.

-7- Know when to harvest your Snap Peas
+7- When to Harvest Your Snap Peas

-Typically, most varieties of sugar snap peas will be ready to harvest between 50 and 70 days.
+Typically, most varieties of sugar snap peas will be ready to harvest & pick between 50 and 70 days.
 Obviously, this depends on the amount of sunlight, water, and nutrients (make sure you read above again) that each pea plant gets.

 Check out this video about growing sugar snap peas on a trellis:

 Growing sugar snap peas is not very difficult at all.
-They are pretty easy to grow once you grow them a few times and get used to variable weather conditions during this fringe period.
+They are pretty easy to grow once you grow them a few times and are accustomed to variable weather conditions during this fringe period.

 Let me know in the comments below what types of peas you are growing or any other questions you want to be answered.